 Do Grounding Mats Work?
 The Science Behind Earthing

-Grounding mats work by connecting your body to the earth’s electrical potential, allowing electron transfer that research suggests may reduce inflammation and improve sleep.
-Several peer-reviewed studies show measurable physiological changes, including reduced cortisol levels and changes in blood viscosity.
+Grounding mats work by connecting your body to the earth’s electrical potential.
+Several peer-reviewed studies show measurable changes including reduced cortisol and improved blood viscosity.

-However, the research is still developing.
-Most studies are small, and individual results vary significantly.
-Grounding mats are best understood as a wellness tool that may provide benefits, not a guaranteed treatment for specific conditions.
+However, research is still developing.
+Most studies are small and results vary.
+Grounding mats are best understood as a wellness tool that may provide benefits, not guaranteed treatment.

 Key Takeaways